 Center for Children with Special Health Care Needs

-Pediatric nurse leaders are critically needed to promote the health of children and youth from diverse backgrounds who are at risk, as well as those who have a chronic illness or disability.
-Today, as many as 20 percent of U.S. children and youth have special health needs and require care in home, school, primary care, and specialty care settings.
-These children struggle with chronic physical, emotional, developmental and behavioral conditions such as asthma, autism, diabetes, Down Syndrome, hearing loss and spina bifida.
-At our Center, students can develop the knowledge and skills to help all children and youth live their lives to the fullest, and help their families and communities be healthy and supportive.
+Today as many as 20 percent of U.S. children and youth have special health care needs who require care in home, school, primary care and specialty care settings.
+These children are challenged by chronic physical, emotional, developmental and behavioral conditions such as asthma, autism, cancer, diabetes, Down Syndrome, hearing loss and spina bifida.
+The Center for Children with Special Health Care Needs is committed to advancing the science, care and outcomes for these children and their families.

-The Center has been continuously supported since 1993 by nursing training grant T80-MC00010 from the Maternal and Child Health Bureau, (Title V, Social Security Act) Health Resources and Services Administration, Department of Health and Human Services (MCHB).
+The Center was founded in 1993 by a nursing training grant from the Maternal and Child Health Bureau, Health Resources and Services Administration, Department of Health and Human Services.

 - Chronic illness, including asthma and diabetes